 The daytrip starts early.
 The guesthouse owners had booked one of the local boat drivers and guide for us, and we feasted on a huge breakfast at the crack of the dawn to get going before all the other tourists.

 Inle Lake is just under 45 square miles in size, so pretty big.
 Most of the tour I took covered the Northern end of the lake.
 The morning started with a visit to a local morning market, followed by visits to a number of craft workshops around the lake.
 Most of the homes and workshops consist of wooden buildings built on stilts on the lake.
 The Intha (people of Inle Lake) have adapted to life on the lake, and it is common to see floating crops such as tomatoes.

 There is a strong craft community on Inle Lake.
-The tour took me to several workshops workshops where I watched the creation of pieces that were to be sold to tourists in their shops.
-Of course, I am sure that our guide would earn commission on anything we bought from each place, but I never felt pressurised to buy anything.
+The tour took me to several workshops where I watched the creation of pieces that were to be sold to tourists in their shops.
+Of course, I am sure that our guide would earn a commission on anything we bought from each place, but I never felt pressurised to buy anything.
 Every place I visited, I was warmly greeted.
-In some of the workshops the younger people spoke English and so were able to talk through the process of their craft.
+In some of the workshops, the younger people spoke English and so we’re able to talk through the process of their craft.
 It was fabulous to watch and learn about.

 The first stop was a Silversmith workshop.
 Here a group of men worked with an interesting furnace, bashing the metal wire into shape before crafting lovely pieces of jewellery.

 Next, at the Paper Umbrella workshop two girls worked with paper pulp to produce lovely hand crafted paper products not just limited to umbrellas.
 They were beautifully painted.